-For almost 70 years, the Eurovision Song Contest has been the biggest music competition in the world.
+The Eurovision Song Contest is been the biggest music competition in the world.
 Created after the Second World War as a means to unite Europe through music, it continues this mission beyond the borders of Europe, amassing over 166 million viewers.
 Having become a world-wide phenomenon, Eurovision has launched the careers of icons such as ABBA, Céline Dion and Måneskin.
-But with each new competition, tensions rise and politics overcome this "apolitical" celebration of music.
-In this committee, delegates will represent participant nations as they attempt to organise the 2026 Eurovision in Austria.
-They'll have to tackle issues such as host selection, finding the money to pay for such an event, dealing with new scandals, as well as seeking new global audiences.
+Nothing could stop the competition, except a global pandemic.
+The COVID-19 pandemic forced Eurovision to stop, along with the rest of the world, making 2020 the first year without the competition.
+Now, in 2021, delegates will need to organise the 65th Eurovision Song Contest in the Netherlands.
+Delegates will represent participant nations and tackle issues such as organising and funding the event, seeking a new global audience, as well as facing the consequences of a global pandemic.
 All of which while maintaining the core values of Eurovision: a chaotic and campy celebration of music.

 Meet your Dias & Crisis Backroom Team